What is Link Building?

-Many podcast owners actively promote their blog by transcribing interviews into content for their site.
+Many podcast owners actively promote their blogs by transcribing interviews into content for their sites.
 Frequently, they’ll include reference links back to the interviewee.
 Here’s an example of a popular podcast utilizing this tactic:

 As you might expect, an ultimate guide is a piece of content that is all-encompassing on a subject.
 They’re typically over 10000 words and cover the subject matter in a very thorough manner.